MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-items-to-a-sharepoint-project.md

 ### To add a new project item to a SharePoint solution

-1. In [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)], open or create a SharePoint solution.
+1. In Visual Studio, open or create a SharePoint solution.

 2. In **Solution Explorer**, choose the project's node.